Strategy11/formidable-forms/readme.txt

 * Fix: A confirmation field wouldn't validate with JS when left empty.
 * Fix: Tooltips will be deleted now after an action is deleted to fix an issue with old floating tooltips.

-= 6.8.4 =
-* New: Cloudflare Turnstile has been added as a new Captcha option type in Global settings.
-* New: A new filter has been added to enable support for bulk editing options for a Ranking field.
-* New: The trigger to save draft entries has been updated to a button in new forms.
-* New: A new frm_after_generate_csv action has been added.
-This can be used to track which entries have already been exported as CSV to avoid exporting an entry more than once.
-* Fix: hCaptcha was not properly resetting after clicking the previous button and returning to the page with the hCaptcha field.
-* Fix: A trim(): Passing null to parameter #1 PHP Deprecated message has been fixed.
-* Fix: Checks have been added to avoid fatal errors when trying to extend the time limit when the function is disabled.
-* Fix: A Creation of dynamic property FrmProEddController::$save_status is deprecated PHP Deprecated message has been fixed.
-* Fix: Icons were missing for collapsible sections in the visual views builder.
-* Monthly summary emails will no longer get sent when there are no new entries to report on.
-* The global JS function frm_add_logic_row used on admin pages has been removed.

 [See changelog for all versions](https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt)

 == Upgrade Notice ==